AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 - if a policy was allowed or denied
 - gateway name
 - policy ID
-- payload data: this data can be parsed to show what traffic was blocked (especially if a protocol is not recognized), or if there are fields from the packet that micro-segmentation does not display

 Click `here <https://docs.aviatrix.com/HowTos/secure_networking_microsegmentation.html>`_ for more information on micro-segmentation.